hyperFounder/cpp-notes/Introduction.md

 };

 int main() {
-    // Static object (on the stack)
-    Person p1 = {"Alice", 30};
+    // The object p1 is placed in the stack frame of the main() function Person p1 = {"Alice", 30};
     p1.display(); // Displays: Name: Alice, Age: 30

-    // Static objects are automatically destroyed when they go out of scope return 0;
+    // This object is automatically destroyed when they go out of scope return 0;
 }
 ```